tinythings/sysinspect/docs/global_config.rst

     .. important::

-        The WebAPI uses ``libsodium`` for encryption instead of standard SSL/TLS.
-This is because embedded or IoT networks may lack DNS or have changing IP addresses, making SSL/TLS certificates unreliable, as they are tied to specific DNS names or IPs.
-To connect to the WebAPI, use the Sysinspect client, which authenticates using an RSA keypair and symmetric keys over an internal protocol.
+        When enabled, the WebAPI serves its OpenAPI documentation through Swagger UI.
+        The documentation endpoint is available at ``http://<HOST>:<PORT>/doc/``.

-    The URL the Swagger UI is typically is running over unencrypted plain text HTTP protocol at ``http://<HOST>:<PORT>/api-doc/``.
+    The Swagger UI is typically available at ``http://<HOST>:<PORT>/doc/``.
     Default port is ``4202``.

     .. note::

-        Swagger UI is a web-based interface for the WebAPI service, allowing users to interact with the API.
+        Swagger UI is served whenever the WebAPI is enabled.
-        However it runs only if development mode is enabled, because it relies on unencrypted HTTP traffic and API requires a proper protocol interaction that cannot be achieved with Swagger UI.

-        **In development mode authentication is fully disabled and no traffic is encrypted.**

     Default is ``true``.